 Cayo Matias: Local Island Day Trip

-Oct 2019- they are not currently running the Paseadora boat to the island, but I saw on their Facebook page that they will restart soon!
+Dec 2019- They have restarted the boat trip but only for groups with advanced reservations.
 The island is for sale, so I am not sure how much longer this will be available.

 Puerto Rico has many tiny islands just off the coast to the east, west and south that are always an adventure to explore.
 Some are more beautiful than others.
 Some are more remote than others.
 Some are more popular than others.
 Going to each one has been an experience, to say the least.